SPEEDMAX CFR TT DOES THE DOUBLE WITH WORLD CHAMPIONSHIP GOLD FOR REUSSER AND BÄCKSTEDT

 The Elite Women's ITT course was 31.2 km, which Reusser won by more than 50 seconds from her nearest competitor in a time of 43m 09s and an average speed of 43.38km/h.
 Bäckstedt completed her 22.6km U23 course with a winning time of 30m 56s, a faster average speed of 43.84km/h (albeit with a shorter distance and less climbing) and a huge winning margin of 1m 50s.

 The Speedmax CFR TT comes from Canyon's Factory Racing stable, the elite racing arm of Canyon's bike development.
-CFR bikes have one focused goal, providing athletes with the material to win races; something Marlen Reusser perfectly demonstrated in Kigali.
+CFR bikes have one focused goal: to be the best performance bikes for the highest performing athletes to win bike races; something Marlen Reusser perfectly demonstrated in Kigali.

 1. All action shots used with permission of Kramon.